Buy Existing Laundromat or Build New: What’s The Right Move?

 By the end of the process, you'll know exactly which equipment is within your budget, how it compares to that of your competitors, and what mix of machines is best suited for your store.
 From there, the purchasing and installation process is seamless and perfectly timed with your buildout.

-Dark Store Opportunities - Renovating, Retooling & Modernizing Closed-Down Laundromats
+Dark Stores & "Zombiemats" - Renovating, Retooling & Modernizing Closed-Down or Struggling Laundromats

 A dark store is a previously operational laundromat that closed down but retains essential infrastructure: plumbing, electrical service, and ventilation systems.
-These sites often lease at below-market rates, making them attractive for cost-conscious, savvy investors, however without thorough due diligence and sometimes hefty investment into upgrades they can quickly turn into a money pit.
+These sites often lease at below-market rates, making them attractive for cost-conscious, savvy investors, however without thorough due diligence and sometimes hefty laundromat renovation costs they can quickly turn into a money pit.

 Credit: LRE Advisors